ArsalanSiddique/ajaxWithPhp/README.md

-This is learning repository of basic of ajax with php and MySqli
+Learning repository of ajax with php and MySqli